 The Gene Haas Foundation has awarded a $35,000 grant to support the Precision Machining Technology department at North Dakota State College of Science.
-The funds will be used to award scholarships to current and future NDSCS Precision Machining Technology students.
-Representatives from Productivity, Inc. visited NDSCS to present the check on behalf of the Gene Haas Foundation.
+The funds will be used to award scholarships to 2021 and future NDSCS Precision Machining Technology students.

-Students in the NDSCS Precision Machining Technology program learn about CNC programming, CNC set-up and operation, production machining, mold making, die making, toolmaking and automated manufacturing.
+Students in the NDSCS Precision Machining Technology program learn about CNC (Computer Numerical Control) programming, CNC set-up and operation, production machining, mold making, die making, toolmaking and automated manufacturing.
+In 2020, 100% of graduates from the Precision Machining Technology program found related employment or were continuing their education, with an average beginning monthly salary of $3,067.
 Additional information about the NDSCS Precision Machining Technology program can be found online at ndscs.edu/machining.

 The purpose of the Gene Haas Foundation is to build skills in the machining industry by providing scholarships for CNC Machine Technology students and NIMS Credentials.
 The Gene Haas Foundation was founded in 1999 by Gene Haas, the owner of Haas Automation, Inc., America’s leading builder of CNC machine tools.
 In 2020, the Gene Haas Foundation provided more than $17 million in grants, bringing the total since inception to more than $100 million.